mandober/debrief.math/340-lambda-calculi/lc.GLOSSARY.md

 ## Normal form
 In abstract rewriting, an object is in normal form if it cannot be rewritten any further, i.e. it is irreducible.
 Depending on the rewriting system, an object may rewrite to several normal forms or none at all.
 Many properties of rewriting systems relate to normal forms.

+## Redex
+Redex is a reducable lambda term.

 ## Reduction strategy
 In rewriting, a reduction strategy (rewriting strategy) strategy is a relation specifying a *rewrite* for each object or term, compatible with a given *reduction relation*.
 Some authors use this term as a synonym for *evaluation strategy*, while others reserve the latter phrase for evaluation that results in some notion of value.